 Who we are

-Herbalists Without Borders, Bristol, is a collaboration between volunteers who are passionate about plant medicine, including clinical herbalists, community herbalists, herb growers; and local support projects that work with asylum seekers and refugees.
-We are a branch of Herbalists Without Borders UK and affiliated with Herbalists Without Borders International.
+Herbalists Without Borders Bristol is a collaboration between volunteers who are passionate about plant medicine, including clinical herbalists, community herbalists, herb growers; and local support projects that work with asylum seekers and refugees.
+We are a local, independent, non-affiliated Bristol group.

 Illustration by Amani Omejer

 Setting up the clinic is a deeply rooted act of resistance against an unjust global political system that has created such unjust borders, as well as the government’s introduction of the Immigration Act 2016, which exacerbates the already extreme difficulties people are facing.

 Some of the challenges that face people who have fled their homes include; homelessness, unstable housing, poverty, loneliness and social isolation.
 In addition there is often a constant state of uncertainty regarding their future and asylum status.
 Living in such stressful conditions greatly impacts their health and wellbeing, by creating high levels of anxiety and trauma.
 We often see this as chronic insomnia, chest infections, digestive issues and low immunity, as well as other more complex conditions.